 Parents are strongly encouraged to check their children's school bags regularly for content and for information from school.
-Each pupil is provided with a red folder to keep their books clean and a Notes Folder for carrying information home and for bringing money and permission/reply slips into school.
+Each pupil is provided with a red folder to keep their books clean, for carrying information home and for bringing money and permission/reply slips into school.
 There is a strong emphasis in school on keeping books clean and showing care for the environment and belongings.
 Please support us.